Conditional Sig-Wasserstein GANs for Time Series Generation: PRELIMINARY

-We introduce the $p$-variation as a measure of the roughness of the path. \begin{definition} [$p$-Variation] Let $p\geq 1$ be a real number.
+We introduce the $p$-variation as a measure of the roughness of the path.
+For ease of notation, let $J$ denote a compact time interval. \begin{definition} [$p$-Variation] Let $p\geq 1$ be a real number.
 Let $X: J \rightarrow E$ be a continuous path.
 The $p$-variation of $X$ on the interval $J$ is defined by